María Antonietta Berriozábal

 María Antonietta Berriozábal (née Rodriguez Arredondo; born 1941) is an American activist and author living in San Antonio, Texas.

-In 1981, she became the first Hispanic woman to serve on the city council of San Antonio, where she served District One for ten years.
+In 1981, Berriozábal became the first Hispanic woman to serve on the city council of San Antonio, where she served District One for ten years.
 She became a local activist for the Chicano movement aligning with members of the Raza Unida Party such as Rosie Castro.

 Early life and education

 Berriozábal's grandparents moved to Laredo, Texas, from Mexico during the Mexican Revolution of 1910.
-Then, in 1942, the family moved to San Antonio.
-When she was young, she attended Christ the King Private School and later graduated from Providence High School.
-After graduation from high school at the age of eighteen, she worked with The Salvation Army while taking college courses at night at the University of Texas at San Antonio.
+The family moved to San Antonio in 1942.
+She attended Christ the King Private School and later graduated from Providence High School.
+After high school she worked with The Salvation Army while taking college courses at night at the University of Texas at San Antonio.
 She graduated in 1979 with a bachelor's degree, which took her 20 years to complete.

 Career

 Berriozábal worked with The Salvation Army for seven years before moving into politics.
-She worked for John A. Daniels, chair of the Democratic Party in Bexar County as a legal secretary for Hemisphere '68.
+She worked for John A. Daniels (chair of the Democratic Party in Bexar County) as a legal secretary for Hemisphere '68.
 Her duties included assisting in composing contracts between and foreign, national, and state governments, as well as concessionaires and exhibitors, while also translating documents arriving from Mexico and Argentina from Spanish to English.

-After John Daniels was ousted from the Democratic Party, Berriozábal joined Hubert Humphrey's campaign as campaign manager in Bexar County.
-After Humphrey's loss, Berriozábal worked for seven years as Judge Blair Reeves’ executive secretary at the county courthouse.
+After John Daniels was ousted from the Democratic Party, Berriozábal became Hubert Humphrey's campaign manager in Bexar County.
+After Humphrey's loss, she worked for seven years as Judge Blair Reeves’ executive secretary at the county courthouse.
 She interned with Councilman Henry Cisneros and obtained a job with the San Antonio Census Bureau in 1980.